satoshi03/ccdash/README.md

 For production deployments, use HTTPS to encrypt all communications:

-See [docs/https-setup.md](docs/https-setup.md) for nginx/Apache configuration examples.
+See [nginx/README.md](nginx/README.md) for complete HTTPS setup guide with nginx configuration.

 ### Environment Variables